JocelyneCorral/Cyclistic_data_project/README.md

   COUNTIF(member_casual IS NULL) AS null_member_casual
 FROM `cyclistic-bike-share-425221.bike_share_data.combined_cyclistic_data`;
 ```
+These results showed over 200,000 null values in each of the columns labeled: start_station_name, start_station_id, end_station_name, and end_station_id.
-Since there are over 5 million rows, I decided to remove the null values because there is still sufficient data to perform analysis.
+Though there are over 5 million rows, I determined there were too many null values to remove from the dataset.
 Summary statistics
 ## ANALYZE
 ## SHARE